Main dispute resolution methods

-Cancellation of general assembly resolutions, liability actions against management and supervision boards, dismissal of corporate organs or appointment of temporary corporate organs, dissolution and liquidation of companies.
+- Cancellation of general assembly resolutions, liability actions against management and supervision boards, dismissal of corporate organs or appointment of temporary corporate organs, and dissolution and liquidation of companies.

 Disputes relating to maritime law are allocated to the specialised Maritime Court and intellectual property disputes are heard by the courts for intellectual and industrial property rights.

 The enforcement courts also handle cases in connection with enforcement proceedings.

 With regard to the appeals process, the CPC introduced the following three-tier court system:

 - First instance courts.